Rabbi Moshe Krupka, M.S.

 Rabbi Moshe D. Krupka is the executive vice president and university ombudsman of the Touro College and University System.
 Rabbi Krupka serves as chief liaison for community affairs, and has spearheaded new initiatives that have raised Touro’s visibility within the Jewish and general communities.
 He serves as the administration’s senior internal advisor on Jewish matters and Jewish education.

-Rabbi Krupka received rabbinical ordination from Rabbi Joseph B. Soloveitchik at Yeshiva University’s (YU) Rabbi Isaac Elchanan Theological Seminary, and a Master of Science in secondary education from YU’s Azrieli Graduate School of Jewish Education and Administration.
+Rabbi Krupka studied under Rabbi Joseph B. Soloveitchik and received rabbinical ordination from Yeshiva University’s (YU) Rabbi Isaac Elchanan Theological Seminary, and a Master of Science in secondary education from YU’s Azrieli Graduate School of Jewish Education and Administration.
 Prior to joining Touro College, Rabbi Krupka served as national executive director at the Orthodox Union (OU), where he enjoyed a two-and-a-half decade career and played a prominent role in leading the organization’s provision of extensive programmatic, administrative and educational support to hundreds of synagogues and communities across the U.S., Canada and Israel.

 In The News